 Epistory is perfect for a typing or computer skills class.
 It's also great in a language arts class, since emphasis could be placed on how the storytelling is structured and revealed through the mechanics of the game.

 In Epistory - Typing Chronicles, players control a woman with amnesia riding a three-tailed fox across a colorful, papercraft landscape.
-The task is simple: explore and reveal more land and hopefully simultaneously gain back her memories by unlocking short written texts and voiceover narration of those texts.
+The task is simple: Explore and reveal more land and, hopefully, gain back her memories simultaneously by unlocking short written texts and voice-over narration of those texts.
 Movement is done with directional keys from an overhead view.
-Littered across the landscape are various objects (such as flowerbeds) or obstacles that prevent further exploration (such as fallen logs).
-Hitting spacebar lets players enter "typing" mode where words appear over the objects.
-Once players type in those words, the objects are removed or activated (such as growing flowers in the flowerbeds).
+Littered across the landscape are various objects (such as flower beds) or obstacles that prevent further exploration (such as fallen logs).
+Hitting the space bar lets players enter "typing" mode, where words appear over the objects.
+Once players type in those words, the objects are removed or activated (such as growing flowers in the flower beds).
 Sometimes, weird insects appear and zero in on the woman/fox, so players have to immediately enter typing mode and get rid of them.

 Interestingly, Epistory lets players choose from many keyboard layouts and languages, making this perhaps an excellent choice for skilled typists to learn how to type in another language or keyboard configuration.
-It’s also a good game to practice existing typing skills.
-It keeps track of accuracy and speed, so it’s possible for players to play multiple times and compare their scores from previous plays.
-Epistory is a fun take on typing games, adding slow exploration and discovery to quick defense sequences, that's quite difficult at times, offering more for intermediate or expert typists than for novices.Continue reading Show less
+It's also a good game for practicing existing typing skills.
+It keeps track of accuracy and speed, so it's possible for players to play multiple times and compare their scores from previous plays.
+Epistory is a fun take on typing games, adding slow exploration and discovery to quick defense sequences.
+It's quite difficult at times, offering more for intermediate or expert typists than for novices.Continue reading Show less

 There aren’t any teacher reviews yet.
 Be the first to review this tool.Write a review